Millions of people are about to update the most essential device in their lives -- their iPhone -- to Apple's new iOS operating system, iOS 11.

 The look: iOS 11 is not as dramatic an update as iOS 9 and 10 were, when the whole look changed, and there was a learning curve.

-You will immediately notice some new looks, especially in the App store, and your options at the bottom of Messages.
+You will immediately notice some new looks, especially of the app store, and your options at the bottom of messages.

-Control Panel: The Control Panel is much simpler to use than iOS 10, which gave you three screens to swipe between.
-Now, music, flashlight, and the on and off buttons for Bluetooth and WiFi are all there on one screen, just like on Android phones.
+Control Center: The control center is much simpler to use than iOS 10, which gave you three screens to swipe between.
+Now, music, flashlight, and the icons for Bluetooth and WiFi are all there on one screen, just like on Android phones.
+It's customizable, so you can change the widgets that appear there.

-Photos: Apple says the camera is improved, and photos will take up less space due to its new HEIC compressing format, which takes up less room than JPEGs.
+Photos: Apple says the camera is improved, and photos will take up less space due to its new high efficiency image file format (HEIC), which takes up less room than JPEGs.
 (Though you will still have to option to save them as JPEGs).
 The Verge explains the file issues in detail.

 Do Not Disturb is just one of several new safety features, according to a good review in The Independent.